SOTIO Presents Interim Data from its Phase 1/1b Study of SO-C101 in Patients with Advanced Solid Tumors at SITC 2020

 - Confirmed partial response was observed after SO-C101 monotherapy in a patient with skin squamous cell carcinoma

-/EIN News/ -- PRAGUE, Czech Republic, Nov.
-11, 2020 (GLOBE NEWSWIRE) -- SOTIO, a clinical stage immuno-oncology company, and Cytune Pharma, both owned by PPF Group, today announced new interim data from its Phase 1/1b study of SO-C101, an IL-15 superagonist, as a monotherapy and in combination with pembrolizumab in patients with advanced/metastatic solid tumors.
+PRAGUE, Czech Republic, November 11, 2020 / B3C newswire / -- SOTIO, a clinical stage immuno-oncology company, and Cytune Pharma, both owned by PPF Group, today announced new interim data from its Phase 1/1b study of SO-C101, an IL-15 superagonist, as a monotherapy and in combination with pembrolizumab in patients with advanced/metastatic solid tumors.
 The data are being presented in a late breaking poster at the Society for Immunotherapy of Cancer (SITC) 35th Annual Meeting, held virtually this year on November 9-14, 2020.
 Two additional posters are also being presented highlighting the latest preclinical data on SO-C101.

 “These interim results present a promising path forward as we continue to evaluate the safety and best Phase 2 dose for SO-C101 as a monotherapy and in combination with pembrolizumab,” said Radek Špíšek, Ph.D., chief executive officer of SOTIO.
 “With no dose-limiting effects in patients treated to date, we are encouraged that SO-C101 has demonstrated a favorable safety profile.
 Additionally, we have observed significant, dose dependent activation of NK and T cells and a first confirmed partial response in the SO-C101 monotherapy arm in a patient with skin squamous cell carcinoma refractory to anti-PD-1 therapy.
 We look forward to progressing in this study and demonstrating SO-C101 as safe a potential potent immunotherapy for patients with advanced solid tumors.”